Bula! (That’s hello in Fijian.)

 Two days on Beachcomber felt like enough as the island is incredibly small.
 Next stop was Mantaray Island and this resort was quite a few steps up in quality compared to Beachcomber.
-The island was much larger with more activities, the food tastier and I got to meet some amazing like-minded travelers to spend soak up the sun with.
+The island was much larger with more activities, the food tastier and I got to meet some amazing like-minded travelers to spend time with soaking up the sun.
 The highlight of this resort in my opinion is they have daily viewings of Mantarays where you go out on a small boat and swim with these majestic creatures.
 It was on my bucket list and feel so thankful I was able to have the incredible experience of swimming with them in their natural habitat.
 Definitely go if you are in Fiji!

 Some other activities that are offered at the resort are local hikes, jewellery making and cooking classes which are free.
 Budget score for the savvy backpackers!
 If you don’t have your own snorkel gear many of the resorts have some you can rent out for free or for a small fee.

 It seemed like the time to head back to Nadi came up way too fast and I didn’t feel ready to leave the beautiful island and the incredible people I had met.
 When you spend so much time with people travelling it always feels like the friendships form so quickly and deeply compared to real life.